As liquor vends opened in the country after a gap of more than 40 days, masses rushed to get their supply, which resulted in serpentine queues.

 Many stores started home delivery on their own without following any precautions (like the age verification).

-Hip-bar approached the Excise Department to carry out a pilot project for online delivery of alcoholic beverages with full oversight and developed tools for the government which could it “monitor the operations, track movements, provide real-time reports on orders generated and fulfilled from its system, and enforce stringent age verification processes.”
+Hip-bar approached the Excise Department to carry out a pilot project for online delivery of alcoholic beverages with full oversight and developed tools for the government which could help it “monitor the operations, track movements, provide real-time reports on orders generated and fulfilled from its system, and enforce stringent age verification processes.”

 Hip-bar ran the whole pilot project with its own money and presented a full report to the government.